In Jeremiah 12:5 God says to the prophet, "If you're worn out in this footrace with men, what makes you think you can race against horses?"

-This special commemorative edition includes a new preface taken from Eric Peterson's homily at his father's memorial service, as well as a six-session Bible study guide for individuals or groups.
+This special commemorative edition includes a preface taken from Eric Peterson's homily at his father's memorial service.

 "In the last few years, Eugene's writing has kept me sane.
 Run with the Horses has been a powerful manual for me.
 It includes a lot of incendiary ideas.
 I hadn't really thought of Jeremiah as a performance artist.
 Why do we need art?
 Because if we're honest the only way that we can approach God is through metaphor, through symbol.
 Through Run with the Horses I learned about the prophet's work and it really changed me."

 Preface to the Second Edition